Temporary expanded service area (TESA) authorization

 About

-In response to the COVID-19 pandemic and the Provincial Health Officer’s (PHO) orders, the Liquor and Cannabis Regulation Branch (LCRB) implemented Temporary Expanded Service Area (TESA) authorizations starting in May 2020.
-A TESA authorizes Food Primary, Liquor Primary, and Manufacturer licensees to temporarily expand their service areas but does not increase the approved occupant load or capacity.
-The increased service area allows licensees to serve patrons while allowing physical distancing.
+In response to the COVID-19 pandemic and the Provincial Health Officer’s orders, the Liquor and Cannabis Regulation Branch (LCRB) implemented Temporary Expanded Service Area (TESA) authorizations starting in May 2020.
+A TESA authorized Food Primary, Liquor Primary, and Manufacturer licensees to temporarily expand their service areas to serve patrons while allowing for physical distancing.

 TESA expiry